kirancshet/birthday-wishes-python/README.md

 ### Prerequisites <a name = "prerequisites"></a>

-Add your Gmail credentials conf.py
+Add your Gmail credentials in conf.py

 ## Usage <a name = "usage"></a>